The Overcoat

 ByPublisher Description

 From the Father of the Golden Age of Russian Literature, Nicolai Gogol’s The Overcoat is one of the greatest short stories of all time.
-This satire on Russia’s nineteenth-century bureaucracy has influenced many renowned Russian writers.
+This satire on Russia’s 19th century bureaucracy is amusing, pointed and has influenced many renowned Russian writers.

 Download the free Fable app